-Ananda remains the guiding light of the work in the Fellowship and in Heart Flow, inspiring through the teachings she gave, through the living example that remains very much present in our hearts, and through continued inner direction.
+Ananda Tara Shan founded The Theosophical Fellowship and Heart Flow Worldwide and personally guided their development until her passing to the inner levels in November 2002.
+Ananda remains the guiding light of the work of the Fellowship and Heart Flow Worldwide, inspiring through the teachings she brought and through her living example that remains very much present in our hearts.

-This text offers a very brief description of the life and work of Ananda Tara Shan.
+This booklet offers a very brief description of Ananda's life and work.
 We hope you will gain a sense of Ananda's presence and contribution in these pages.
+This booklet was written shortly after her passing, with just a few updates for this edition.

-The thoughts contained in this text are the author's impressions and reflections, except where quotations are used, and are simply offered as one portrait of Ananda.
-This booklet is a first draft and very small beginning.
+The thoughts contained In this booklet are the author's impressions and reflections, except where quotations are used, and are simply offered as one portrait of the Mother Founder.

 A few biographical details